The Nest

 3. Cost of modification and extra components needed

 These work together to form a price your Bath Fitter installer will charge.
 Some modifications require minimal expenses, while others might involve a significant portion of your savings.
-Only you can determine if this new bath overlay is worth it.
+So that you know, only you can determine if this new bath overlay is worth it.

 1. Installation

 Tub or shower: that is the question.
 Some people will answer bathtub and shower!
 The cost of installing a bath fitter is usually a few thousand dollars.
 Your installer will give you a quote based on how long the installation will take and how complex the job is.
 To save money, some people try to install it themselves.
-If you decide to go this route, know what you’re doing.
+Please let us know your decision if you take this route.

 DIY plumbing mistakes can end up costing you more in the long term.